 Custom travel to Lesotho

 Lesotho is a small mountainous kingdom of 30,355 km² and 2.3 million inhabitants, 13-15 h of flight from Paris via Johannesburg.
-It is the world's only country entirely located above 1,000 m of altitude, with Thabana Ntlenyana (3,482 m, southern Africa's highest summit south of Kilimanjaro) as its highest peak.
-Nicknamed 'Kingdom in the Sky', it is encircled by South Africa and perched above the Drakensberg.
-Independent since 1966, it is a stable constitutional monarchy led by King Letsie III.
-Basotho culture remains very much alive: a Sotho people whose kingdom was founded in 1820 by Moshoeshoe I, sesotho language, multicolored Seanamarena blankets worn daily, mokorotlo straw hats, and Basotho ponies essential to altitude life.
-Flagship sites include the Maletsunyane Falls (192 m, one of Africa's highest single-drop falls and home of the world's highest commercial abseiling), Sani Pass (mythical 2,876-m pass on 8 km of 4×4 track), Thaba-Bosiu (cradle of the Basotho nation) and the southern Drakensberg with its 4,000-year-old San rock paintings.
-Plan for 5-7 days as a South Africa complement, or 8-10 days to explore the country in depth.
-A destination for lovers of mountains, authentic culture and photography.
+The world's only country entirely above 1,000 m of altitude, it peaks at Thabana Ntlenyana (3,482 m) and calls itself the 'Kingdom in the Sky', encircled by South Africa.
+Independent since 1966, this stable monarchy preserves a living Basotho culture: Seanamarena blankets, mokorotlo hats and ponies essential to altitude life.
+Flagship sites: the Maletsunyane Falls (192 m, home of the world's highest commercial abseiling), the Sani Pass and its dizzying hairpins, Thaba-Bosiu, cradle of the Basotho nation, and the San rock paintings of the Drakensberg.
+Plan for 5-7 days as a South Africa complement, or 8-10 days in depth.

 Highlights